Chauvet-Pro/MAVERICKSTORM3BEAMWASH-2/README.md

 # Maverick Storm 3 BeamWash-2

-### Note: This software version is specifically ONLY for the Maverick Storm 3 BeamWash-2 or the Maverick Storm 3 BeamWash with the upgrade ring kit.
+### Note: These software updates are specifically ONLY for the Maverick Storm 3 BeamWash-2 or the Maverick Storm 3 BeamWash with the upgrade ring kit.

 ## Software Versions